- Build complex new features in Laravel, maintaining and improving the API that is used by the frontend and mobile apps.

 A bit of context of my background

-My name is Francesco (but Frank is preferred), I'm a 35 year old born and raised in sunny Sydney, Australia and now living in Stockholm with my wife, Josefin.
+My name is Francesco (but Frank is preferred), I'm a 36 year old born and raised in sunny Sydney, Australia and now living in Stockholm with my wife, Josefin.

-I moved to Stockholm in November 2019 and have built a life here over the last 6 years with new family and friends.
+I moved to Stockholm in November 2019 and have built a life here over the last 7 years with new family and friends.

-For 13 of the last 15 years (since 2010) I have been self employed with first-hand experience in web development and project management.
+For 13 of the last 18 years (since 2008) I have been self employed with first-hand experience in web development and project management.
 Although, I have had other part-time roles in that time too, such as being a barista, which means I make great coffee (crucial in any modern workplace).

-A full list of my previous experience and achievements is available below, but here's a quick overview of what my professional life has consisted of since 2010:
+A full list of my previous experience and achievements is available below, but here's a quick overview of what my professional life has consisted of since 2008:

 - 2010 - 2015: (Self-Employed) Human Behaviour and Personal Coaching

-- 2014 - 2019: (Self-Employed) Digital Agency and Business Development consulting ("FLIC Sites")
+- 2014 - 2020: (Self-Employed) Digital Agency and Business Development consulting ("FLIC Sites")

-- Including 10 months (2016 - 2017) sub-contracting for a digital agency startup as their Lead developer.
+- 2016 - 2017: (Sub-contracting) Sub-contracting for a digital agency startup as their Lead developer.

-- 2020 - 2022: (Full Time) Lead Developer at Digital Agency in Stockholm
+- 2020 - 2022: (Full-Time) Lead Developer at Digital Agency in Stockholm

 Although web development and personal coaching may seem like a bit of a strange mix, it has proven to be a highly beneficial combination, which you'll see as you continue to scroll.